Last Updated on July 6, 2021 by Oddmund Groette

 Gold has been used as both money and a store of wealth for thousands of years.
 Gold bugs love this argument, but they compare against fiat.

 We believe it’s a faulty comparison.
 When the opportunity cost is the return from stocks, why would you compare to fiat?
-Gold is not used as a means of exchange of goods and services which is fiat is used for.
+Gold is not used as a means of exchange of goods and services for which is fiat is used for.
 It’s like comparing oranges and apples.

 The only comfort is that gold mining stocks are an even worse investment than gold bullion.
 If you want a store of wealth, we believe the stock market offers better opportunities.

 Moreover, gold, in general, is a poor investment compared to the opportunity costs missed by not investing in the stock market.
 Gold might be shiny and attractive, but don’t let emotions interfere with your investment decisions.
 Over the long-term, productive assets that can compound are the better investment.

 Disclosure: We are not financial advisors.
 Please do your own due diligence and investment research or consult a financial professional.
 All articles are our opinion – they are not suggestions to buy or sell any securities.